ultramango/gear360pano/README.md

 Few things that could be improved:

-* included [Hugin](http://hugin.sourceforge.net/) template file is not perfect and bad seams will happen (especially for close objects),
 * there's no vignetting correction, better lens correction could be created,
 * panorama seams on stitched video are "flickering",
 * script could have few parameters added like: jpeg quality, EXIF tags update.